kubeflow/kubeflow/components/access-management/README.md

 The resulting namespace should only be accessible to the user who created it; or people they grant access to.
 RBAC doesn't directly support this.
 So we provide a service on top of RBAC which will enforce this based on the user's identity

+#### Case 2: Allow user to update / share resources they own.

+We will not grant user permission to edit cluster-scoped CRD resources.
+Then to enable user editting their own resources, we provide update / share / delete APIs and perform permission check on every coming request.

 ## APIs